gnosisguild/zodiac-module-exit/README.md

 ### Flow

 - Make sure the Gnosis Safe has any ERC20 compatible token assets available to redeem.
-- Execute the `exit` function with a signer that owns designated tokens, passing the available ERC20 tokens held by the Gnosis Safe as a parameter.
+- Execute the `exit` function with an address that owns designated tokens, passing the available ERC20 tokens held by the Gnosis Safe as a parameter.

 ### Solidity Compiler